bsthen/device-models/README.md

 # GitHub Actions

-This repository uses GitHub Actions to automatically fetch the latest supported devices CSV from Google, convert it to JSON, and commit updates weekly.
+This repository uses GitHub Actions to automatically fetch the latest supported devices CSV from Google, convert it to JSON, and commit updates everyday.

 # License